InFinity54/TFT_DDragon/README.md

 Don't forget that new patchs will be added right after their release on Riot Games' Developers website, but it takes often many days to come.

-## Important note about repository folder tree
+## Important note about this repository
-Starting with set 8 update (also called mid-set patch), released with patch 13.6 of _League of Legends_, the repository folders will also changed, and will be using a new folder tree, partially based on the one included in _League of Legends_ _Data Dragon_.
+Starting patch 13.12 of _League of Legends_, this repository will not be updated anymore.
+This can be explained by the _League of Legends_ _Data Dragon_, which includes all data from _Teamfight Tactics_ for many patchs.
+If you want to use old data from _Teamfight Tactics_, you can still use this repository.
+Starting set 9, you will need to use the [_Data Dragon_ repository for _League of Legends_](https://github.com/InFinity54/LoL_DDragon).

+Note that all additional contents from this repository has been included in additional content of the _League of Legends_ _ Data Dragon_ repository.

 ## Additional contents in this repository
 This repository contains some additional files, not included in Data Dragon :